ornladios/ADIOS/tests/C/flexpath_tests/maya_noxml/readme.txt

 PLAYING WITH TEST CONFIGURATION
 ===============================
-To play with the test configuration, you can modify macros in the config.h file
+To play with the test configuration, you can modify macros in the cfg.h file

 - MAYA_GRID_FUNC_COUNT this will increase the number of variables output (you might need to increase/decrease the ADS_BUFFER_SIZE see troubleshooting)